mesosphere/dcos-commons/docs/developer-guide.md

 You can run integration tests manually using the [test.sh](https://github.com/mesosphere/dcos-commons/blob/master/test.sh) script.
 If you havea particular DC/OS cluster on which to run tests, we recommend overriding the CLUSTER_URL environment variable.
 If you need to run a subset of the integration test suite during test or framework development, we recommend setting the TEST_TYPES environment variable appropriately.
 For example, you could mark a test as follows:

     @pytest.mark.**special**
     def test_upgrade_downgrade():

         ...

 If the following command was entered in the shell:

     $ export TEST_TYPES="special”

 Then, only tests marked special would be executed.
 A oneline example is as follows:

     $ CLUSTER_URL=http://my-dcos-cluster/ TEST_TYPES=special ./test.sh

 # Advanced  DC/OS Service Definition

 ## ServiceSpec (YAML)

-The most basic set of features present in the YAML representation of the ServiceSpec are [presented above](#heading=h.kp31g5woec9). he remaining features are introduced below.
+The most basic set of features present in the YAML representation of the ServiceSpec are [presented above](#service-spec).
+The remaining features are introduced below.

 ### Containers

 Each pod runs inside a single container.
 The ServiceSpec specifies the Docker image to run for that container and the POSIX resource limits for every task that runs inside that container.
 In the example below, the soft limit for number of open file descriptors for any task in the "hello" pod is set to 1024, and the hard limit to 2048:

     name: "hello-world"

     pods:

       hello:

         count: 1

         container:

           image-name: ubuntu

           rlimits:

             RLIMIT_NOFILE:

               soft: 1024

               hard: 2048

         tasks:

           server:

             goal: RUNNING

             cmd: "echo hello"

             cpus: 1.0

             memory: 256

 **Note:** Your framework must be run as the root user in order to raise rlimits beyond the default for a process.
 For a full list of which rlimits are supported, refer to [the Mesos documentation on rlimits](https://github.com/apache/mesos/blob/master/docs/posix_rlimits.md).

 ### Placement Rules

 Pods specifications may be configured with placement rules which describe where and how those pods may be deployed in the cluster.
-This setting supports all [Marathon-style placement operators](https://mesosphere.github.io/marathon/docs/constraints.html), using either of the following formats: ["field", "operator"[, "parameter"]], or field:operator[:parameter].
-If you require placement logic that isn’t offered by the default Marathon-style placement operators, you should consider using [PlacementRules in Java](#heading=h.455opsfh9u11).
+This setting supports all [Marathon-style placement operators](https://mesosphere.github.io/marathon/docs/constraints.html), using either of the following formats: `["field", "operator"[, "parameter"]]`, or `field:operator[:parameter]`.
+If you require placement logic that isn’t offered by the default Marathon-style placement operators, you should consider using [PlacementRules in Java](#placement-rules).

 We recommend exposing placement constraints as templated out configuration settings, so that they may be easily customized by end-users.
 For example, your YAML specification may contain the following:

     name: "hello-world"

     pods:

       hello:

         count: 3

         **placement: ****{{HELLO_PLACEMENT}}**

         tasks:

           server:

             goal: RUNNING

             cmd: "echo hello"

             cpus: 1.0

             memory: 256

-In this example your configuration would expose a HELLO_PLACEMENT configuration setting with some default value.
-You may then provide a default value for that setting, such as "hostname:UNIQUE" to ensure that no two hello instances are on the same agent at a time, or “rack_id:LIKE:rack-foo-.*” to ensure that hello instances are only placed on agents with a rack_id which starts with “rack-foo-”.
-Multiple placement rules may be ANDed together by separating them with a comma, e.g. “hostname:UNIQUE,rack_id:LIKE:rack-foo-.*”.
+In this example your configuration would expose a `HELLO_PLACEMENT` configuration setting with some default value.
+You may then provide a default value for that setting, such as `"hostname:UNIQUE"` to ensure that no two hello instances are on the same agent at a time, or `“rack_id:LIKE:rack-foo-.*”` to ensure that hello instances are only placed on agents with a `rack_id` that starts with `“rack-foo-”`.
+Multiple placement rules may be ANDed together by separating them with a comma, e.g. `“hostname:UNIQUE,rack_id:LIKE:rack-foo-.*”`.

+<a name="resource-sets"></a>
 ### Resource Sets

 A Mesos task is always a process that consumes some resources.
 In the example below, the server task is a command that prints "hello" to a file while consuming 1.0 CPUs, 256 MB of memory, and 50 MB of disk space for its volume.

     name: "hello-world"
     pods:
       hello:
         count: 1
         tasks:
           server:
             goal: RUNNING
             cmd: "echo hello >> hello-container-path/output && sleep 1000"
             cpus: 1.0
             memory: 256
             volume:
               path: "hello-container-path"
               type: ROOT
               size: 50

     An equivalent way  to define the same task is as follows:

     name: "hello-world"
     pods:
       hello:
         count: 1
         resource-sets:
     **      hello-resources:
             cpus: 1.0
             memory: 256
             ****volume:
               path: "hello-container-path"
               type: ROOT
               size: 50**
         tasks:
           server:
             goal: RUNNING
             cmd: "echo hello >> hello-container-path/output && sleep 1000"
             **resource-set: hello-resources**

-In this case, the resources are declared separately from the server task in a resource set named hello-resources.
-They are referenced by a resource-set element in the task definition.
+In this case, the resources are declared separately from the server task in a resource set named `hello-resources`.
+They are referenced by a `resource-set` element in the task definition.
 A task continues to be defined as the combination of a process to run and resources to consume.
 This alternate formulation provides you with increased  flexibility:  you can now define multiple processes that can consume the same resources.

 **Important:** At any given point in time, only a single process may be consuming a given set of resources. **Resources may never be shared simultaneously by multiple tasks**.

 This alternative formulation of tasks is useful when several tasks should be sequenced in the same container and have a cumulative effect on data in a volume.
 For example, if you want to initialize something before running the long running server task, you could write the following:

     name: "hello-world"
     pods:
       hello:
         count: 1
         resource-sets:
           hello-resources:
             cpus: 1.0
             memory: 256
             volume:
               path: "hello-container-path"
               type: ROOT
               size: 50
         tasks:
     **      initialize:
             goal: FINISHED
             cmd: "echo initialize >> hello-container-path/output"
             resource-set: ****hello-resources**
           server:
             goal: RUNNING
             cmd: "echo hello >> hello-container-path/output && sleep 1000"
             resource-set: **hello-resources**

 Both tasks now refer to the same resource set.
 However, since they cannot consume this resource simultaneously we must impose an ordering.
 We want to run the initialize task, allow it to finish, and then start the long running server task, which produces the following output in the hello-container-path/output file: